-3. Describe the difference between a renewable and a nonrenewable resource.
-Include an example of each

-Renewable resource: a resource that can be replaced relatively quickly by natural processes.
-Nonrenewable resource: a resource that forms much too slowly to be replenished, if at all (7).
-Examples of renewable resources include soil, forests, water, and solar power; examples of nonrenewable resources include all fossil fuels and minerals.

-4. Read the paragraph that describes sustainability on page 7 of your textbook.
+- 3. Describe the difference between a renewable and a nonrenewable resource. - Renewable resource: a resource that can be replaced relatively quickly by natural processes.
+Nonrenewable resource: a resource that forms much too slowly to be replenished, if at all (7). - 4.
+Read the paragraph that describes sustainability on page 7 of your textbook.
 Then close your book and define sustainability in your own words.